Albert Hammond Jr.: Fashion

-Hammond Jr.'s sartorial trademark is wearing formal three-piece suits, and has been said by bandmate Julian Casablancas to be the most influential on the band's style.
-Hammond Jr. most recently collaborated with designer Amber Doyle for the Strokes' 2019 European tour.
+Hammond's sartorial trademark is wearing formal three-piece suits, and has been said by bandmate Julian Casablancas to be the most influential on the band's style.
+Hammond most recently collaborated with designer Amber Doyle for the Strokes' 2019 European tour.
 In a 2018 interview he stated that he'd had a passion for style from an early age, and has always combined his own designs with retail favorites.
 While Hammond has been best known for his formal wear, he launched his own range of Francis Trouble t-shirts and sports incorporated classic vintage tees.

 In 2009, Hammond released his own line of men's suits which he co-designed with stylist Ilaria Urbinati.
 The suits were at first only available at Urbinati's soon-to-open Confederacy boutique in Los Angeles.
-Speaking about the designing endeavor, Hammond Jr. told New York magazine, "I want to make suits that I'm going to have for myself.
+Speaking about the designing endeavor, Hammond told New York magazine, "I want to make suits that I'm going to have for myself.
 They're for the person who needs his one suit for a wedding.
 He'd rather get something like this than go to Men's Wearhouse, pay the same amount, and look like an out-of-date parent."
 Hammond also collaborated with Elliot Aronow of Jacques-Elliott for a collection of ties in 2015.

 Personal life

-Hammond Jr. has been married to Polish restaurateur Justyna Hammond Jr. (née Sroka) since December 23, 2013; she distinctively incorporates the suffix Jr. in her surname.
-As of 2020, the two live in Los Angeles.
-The couple have one daughter, Holiday, born on March 7, 2021.
+Hammond married Polish restaurateur Justyna Sroka on December 23, 2013, with whom he has a daughter, Holiday, born in 2021.
+Hammond and Sroka divorced in 2023.

+In October 2025, Hammond welcomed a baby with model Sarah Holt.

-Hammond Jr. also continues to or has previously maintained homes in the Nolita neighborhood of Manhattan and in New York's Catskill Mountains; in the late 2000s, he built his recording studio, One Way Studios, near his home in Port Jervis and later moved to the nearby community of Eldred.
+Hammond previously owned homes in the Nolita neighborhood of Manhattan and in New York's Catskill Mountains; in the late 2000s, he built his recording studio, One Way Studios, near his home in Port Jervis and later moved to the nearby community of Eldred.
 In the 2000s, he had relationships with British supermodel Agyness Deyn, as well as American musician Catherine Pierce of The Pierces.

-In the 2000s, Hammond Jr. suffered from a serious drug addiction that involved cocaine, heroin and ketamine, among other drugs.
+In the 2000s, Hammond suffered from a serious drug addiction that involved cocaine, heroin and ketamine, among other drugs.
 He entered rehab in 2009 and has been sober since.